Saturday, 6 June 2020

 Pusulpitiya inscription

 A few legends are there associated with Pusulpitiya village and the temple (Abeywardana, 2004; Seneviratna & Polk, 1992; Wijesinghe, 2015).
 According to one folklore, an Indian Brahmin who was craving in taking treasures settled down in this area after his marriage.
-He was able to obtain a golden Pusul Gediya (an ash pumpkin) from a place of the Kotmale Oya after sacrificing his first-born child (Abeywardana, 2004; Wijesinghe, 2015).
+He was able to obtain a golden Pusul Gediya (an ash pumpkin) from a place of the Kotmale Oya after sacrificing his firstborn child (Abeywardana, 2004; Wijesinghe, 2015).
 On the way back with the treasure he recovered, the Brahmin felt thirst, and therefore, he kept the golden ash pumpkin aside and went in search of water.
 When returned, he saw that the golden ash pumpkin was missing and the earth has cracked at the place where he kept the pumpkin (Abeywardana, 2004).
-Grieved by this incident the Brahmin fell dead and thereafter this area was started to known among the people as Pusulpitiya (Abeywardana, 2004; Wijesinghe, 2015).
+Grieved by this incident the Brahmin fell dead and thereafter this area was started to know among the people as Pusulpitiya (Abeywardana, 2004; Wijesinghe, 2015).

 King Dutugemunu